meredoschi/gradcert/README.md

    I am still in the process of revising and refactoring some of the code for this international version.

-   This latest update includes additional text in English (i18n keys).
-The translation is *almost* complete.
+   This latest update includes additional text in English.
+The translation was completed, there are no missing keys.

-   So when run in the English locale (the default for the international version) some *translation missing* notices may still appear.

 ### Matriculating students